Tiling a bathroom will give you results that are durable, sustainable, and visually appealing. Additionally, it increases the value of your property.

 Can You Tile and Grout in the Same Day

-Yes, it’s fine for you to put down tile in your bathroom and then go right to putting in grout afterward.
-This is especially the case if you have a smaller bathroom and area to work with.
-You may have difficulty with laying the tiles flat and placing them evenly, making this process take longer.
+Yes, putting down tile in your bathroom is fine, then putting in the grout afterward.
+This is especially true if you have a smaller bathroom and area to work with.
+You may have difficulty laying the tiles flat and placing them evenly, making this process take longer.

-This is something that can delay you from moving on to the next step quickly.
+This can delay you from moving on to the next step quickly.
 If this happens, you may decide to take a break and pick the work up again the next day.

 The grouting process is done so that the tiles stay in place after you set them.
 You put grout between each tile, and this can be a time-consuming task.
 If you have small tiles that are odd-shaped tiles, you’ll spend more time on grouting.

-After you put grout on, it’s necessary to clean up the excess with soap water, which also can take a great deal of time.
-This is why you must have the supplies readily available when you get started, so there’s less downtime.
+After you put grout on, cleaning up the excess with soap and water is necessary, which also can take a great deal of time.
+This is why you must have the supplies readily available when you start, so there’s less downtime.

 How Many Tiles Can You Lay in One Day

 Bear in mind that while diagonal tiling can be a more attractive and common choice, it does tend to take longer to do it this way.
-You’ll have to consider if you would rather take the time to get this particular style or opt to work faster.
+You’ll have to decide if you prefer to take the time to get used to this particular style or opt to work faster.

-Avoid getting overly ambitious regarding the amount of tile you plan to lay in a day.
-If you’re less experienced, it will be less than if you already have done this type of project.
-In general, you’ll be able to do as much tiling as you have the time and energy for that Day.
+Avoid getting overly ambitious regarding how many tiles you plan to lay in a day.
+If you’re less experienced, it will be less than if you’ve already done this type of project.
+You’ll generally be able to do as much tiling as you have the time and energy for that Day.

-Some people can handle up to about 300 square feet worth of tiling with some help, or about 100-150 square feet if they’re working independently.
+Some people can handle up to about 300 square feet of tiling with help, or about 100–150 square feet if they work independently.
 Remember that you may need to cut tiles more as you go along if they don’t fit with the sequence you’re using.

 Something else that affects the amount of tiling you can do in a day is making sure that the floor and wall are levels.
-If this is off at all, it can lead to issues with how they lay and can lead to broken or displaced tiles.
+If this is off at all, it can lead to issues with how they lay and broken or displaced tiles.